-- 6.1.1 Wages are paid fortnightly. - 6.1.2 The Council, as an option to the payment of wages by cash, may decide to pay Employee wages by way of cheque or by means of direct transfer into a bank or other recognised financial institution of the Employee's choice. - 6.1.3 The minimum annual rate of wages to be paid to Employees will be in accordance with the rates set out in Appendix A (subject to the deductions for taxation purposes and any other purpose approved by the Employee) and will include relevant prescribed allowances. - 6.1.4 The Employer will provide to each Employee with a pay slip (delivered electronically or printed hardcopy) at the time when wages are paid which provides particulars of the payment, superannuation details, leave and TOIL balances.
+- 6.1.1 Wages will be paid fortnightly with payments being credited direct to a financial institution nominated by the Employee. - 6.1.2 The minimum annual rate of wages to be paid to Employees will be in accordance with the rates set out in Appendix A (subject to the deductions for taxation purposes and any other purpose approved by the Employee) and will include relevant prescribed allowances. - 6.1.3 The Employer will provide to each Employee with a pay slip (delivered electronically or printed hardcopy) at the time when wages are paid which provides particulars of the payment, superannuation details, leave and TOIL balances.